Subscribe to updates

 Screening Update for Barking and Dagenham

-The committee received an update on cancer screening performance across Barking and Dagenham.
-Since August 2022, there have been improvements in bowel screening coverage and uptake, with a 3% increase in one year.
-Breast screening uptake has also seen progress, although it remains a service impacted by the pandemic.
-Cervical screening rates are moving in a positive direction for both older and younger women.
-Targeted lung health checks, introduced in July 2022, have achieved a 55% uptake in Barking and Dagenham, which is among the highest nationally.
+Femi Odewale, Managing Director of the North East London Cancer Alliance, and Caroline Cook, Early Diagnosis Programme Lead, presented an update on cancer screening programmes in Barking and Dagenham.
+They reported improvements in bowel screening coverage and uptake, with a 3% increase in uptake over one year.
+Breast screening uptake also saw a significant 15% increase, and cervical screening showed positive movement in the right direction for both younger and older women.
+Targeted lung health checks, launched in July 2022, had achieved a 55% uptake in Barking and Dagenham, which is among the highest in the country.

 A New Strategic Approach to Healthy Weight in Barking & Dagenham

-The proposed strategy advocates for a radical shift towards a community-led, partnership approach that recognises the complex factors influencing health, including environment, poverty, food access, and time constraints.
-This communities-up approach aims to gain deeper insights into diverse and marginalised communities, fostering conversations and support networks.
-Opportunities such as the Localities programme, the Good Food Plan, and Sport England funding were identified as potential avenues for impactful, non-stigmatising, long-term change, requiring active community engagement.
+A radical shift towards a community-led, partnership approach is proposed, recognising the complex factors influencing health, including environment, poverty, food access, and time constraints.
+The strategy aims to gain deeper insights into diverse and marginalised communities to foster open conversations and support.
+Opportunities such as the Localities Programme, the Good Food Plan, and additional funding from Sport England are available to facilitate impactful, non-stigmatising change.

 Changes to Health Scrutiny Committees